 Dating can affect a teen in both positive and negative ways.
 Teens can learn from both the good and the bad.
 Dating can help build self-esteem, help teens discover who they are, and help build social and relationship skills.
 Learning how to be part of a healthy relationship is an important skill to develop.

-Parents should try to help teens understand that healthy relationships are based on several factors.
-They include: respect, honesty, fidelity (faithfulness), good communication and the absence of violence.
+Parents should try to help teens understand that healthy relationships are based on several factors, including respect, honesty, fidelity (faithfulness), good communication and the absence of violence.
 Dating can help teens learn what goes into a healthy relationship.

 But dating has a negative side, too.
 It can also hurt a teen’s self-esteem.
 It can reinforce stereotypical gender roles.
 Or it can give a teen unrealistic expectations about relationships.